marctrem/usbarmory-wiki-fork/Terms-of-Use.md

 (currently Cuba, Iran, North Korea, Sudan, Syria and the regions Crimea and Sevastopol).

-**U.S. Government License Rights**.
-If this license is acquired for or on behalf of the United States of America, its agencies and/or instrumentalities ("U.S. Government"), you acknowledge that the USB ARMORY and the documentation are “commercial computer USB ARMORY” and respectively “commercial computer USB ARMORY documentation” as those terms are defined for purposes of the Federal Acquisition Regulations (FARs) in the case of procurement by civilian agencies (48 C.F.R.
+**U.S. Government Rights**.
+If the USB ARMORY is acquired for or on behalf of the United States of America, its agencies and/or instrumentalities ("U.S.
+Government"), you acknowledge that the USB ARMORY and the documentation are “commercial computer USB ARMORY” and respectively “commercial computer USB ARMORY documentation” as those terms are defined for purposes of the Federal Acquisition Regulations (FARs) in the case of procurement by civilian agencies (48 C.F.R.
 2.101) and the Department of Defense Federal Acquisition Regulation